natverse/rcatmaid/README.md

   catmaid.username="calvin", catmaid.password="hobbesagain")
 ```

+In this way authentication will happen transparently as required by all functions
+that interact with the specified CATMAID server.
+Alternativaly, once you have logged
-Once you have logged in at least once in the current R session using catmaid_login
+in at least once in the current R session using the `catmaid_login`
-or friends, the access credentials will be cached and you should no longer need
+function (or its friends), the access credentials will be cached and you should no longer need
-to authenticate explicitly.
+to authenticate explicitly unless you wish to change to a different CATMAID server.

 ## Installation